 Specialization: for video controls, we do not want to do the work if the control is not needed (i.e. when the

 <audio> element has no “controls” attribute set), so we forgo dispatching the event from HTMLMediaElement in the BindToTree method.
-Instead, a
+Instead, another

 The specialization does not apply to the lifecycle of the UA Widget Shadow Root.
 It is always constructed in order to suppress children of the DOM element from the web content from receiving a layout frame.